Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### How do you know that the Developers are cross-functional? (choose the best answer)

-- [ ] A few of the Developers members pair program and do Test Driven Development.
+- [ ] A few of the Developers pair program and do Test Driven Development.
 - [x] The Developers have all the skills to create a potentially releasable increment by the end of every Sprint.
 - [ ] Every member of the Developers is able to perform every task.
 - [ ] There are no conflicts within the Developers.